Bay State Remodeling

 Will the price quoted be the final price?

-Any scope adjustments identified during design development are presented in the Final Proposal — line by line, so you see exactly what changed and why.
+Any scope adjustments identified during design development are presented in the Contract — line by line, so you see exactly what changed and why.

 Ready to put this into practice?